cmvanb/cookbook/README.md

 # Cookbook

-A personal recipe management and meal planner app
+A personal recipe management and meal planner app.

 ## Development